vivekzsan/Crop-Yield-Predictor/README.md

 # Crop Yield Predictor Web Application

 This is a modern web application built using React JS, HTML, and CSS to provide an interactive and user-friendly interface for predicting crop yields.
 This frontend interface works with the underlying crop yield prediction model developed using XGBoost.
+Check the source code for this model - [Source Code for the model](https://github.com/vivekzsan/Crop-Yield-Prediction-Using-XGBoost)

 ## Getting Started